-- In order to regulate the inflow of imports into the already saturated domestic market the Board passed a resolution and maintains that the administration of imports be by way of a regulated, transparent and predictable process that conforms with the laid down Public Procurement Regulations. - That, Legal Notice No.2 of 2006 was a unilateral decision by the Minister for Agriculture and at no material time was it issued in consultation with the Kenya Sugar Board as stated therein. - Its contents clearly contradict the Board resolution on the administration of imports through a quota system. - The notice goes against the spirit of Section 27 of the Sugar Act, which provides that all sugar imports shall be controlled by the Board.
+- In order to regulate the inflow of imports into the already saturated domestic market the Board passed a resolution and maintains that the administration of imports be by way of a regulated, transparent and predictable process that conforms with the laid down Public Procurement Regulations. - 2.
+That, Legal Notice No.2 of 2006 was a unilateral decision by the Minister for Agriculture and at no material time was it issued in consultation with the Kenya Sugar Board as stated therein. - 3.
+Its contents clearly contradict the Board resolution on the administration of imports through a quota system. - 4.
+The notice goes against the spirit of Section 27 of the Sugar Act, which provides that all sugar imports shall be conducted by the Books.